chalkers/chalkers.github.io/source/_posts/a/introducing-flasher-js.md

   - JavaScript
 ---

-The Internet of Things has the opportunity to tap in to the talent of millions of web developers, __today__.
+The Internet of Things has the opportunity to tap into the talent of millions of web developers, __today__.
 It fails to do so because of friction.

 If the tools don't improve it will never happen.
+I hate seeing wasted potential.
+I want to see what people can create given familiar tools - JavaScript, in a modern workflow.

 <img src="/attachments/flasherjs-logo.png" width="256px" alt="Flasher.js Logo - Credit: Mat Helme" />

-Today marks the first step in breaking down barriers in to IoT development with the release of __Flasher.js__.
+Today marks our first step toward breaking down those barriers in to IoT development with the release of __Flasher.js__. __Flasher.js__ is the first development tool by [thingsSDK](http://thingssdk.com).

+__thingsSDK__'s mission is to create a set of common APIs for Internet of Things devices in JavaScript.
+Ideally, the APIs could be reimplemented on any embedded JavaScript runtime or even in Node.js.
+The first step is making it easy getting JavaScript on to cheap, affordable microcontrollers.
+Then, provide the APIs and a modern workflow.

 __Flasher.js__ is a simple cross-platform app that allows you to install JavaScript runtimes (and others) to ESP8266 WiFi enabled microcontrollers.